the-cocktail/ez-aws-polly-bundle/README.md

 ```

+Finally, you need to add a field to the content type(s) you want to work with.
+The default bundle assumes
+you will do that with folders.
+You'll be adding an `ezawspollyfile` to your `folder` content type and that you
+will set `polly` as the identifier for this field.

 ## How it works

 The bundle adds a new fieldtype `ezawspollyfile` to your eZPlatform installation.
 This fieldtype is, for now,